-SVE vector load and store instructions that generate a fault obey the sections titled Definition of a precise exception and Effect of Data Aborts in the ARM® Architecture Reference Manual, ARMv8-A, for ARMv8-A architecture profile, with the following SVE-specific modifications:
+SVE vector load and store instructions that generate a fault obey the sections titled Definition of a precise exception and Effect of Data Aborts in the Arm Architecture Reference Manual, Armv8-A, for Armv8-A architecture profile, with the following SVE-specific modifications:

 - For SVE predicated vector stores, memory locations that are associated with Active elements that do not generate a fault are set to an UNKNOWN value.
 Memory locations that are associated with Inactive elements, or with Active elements that do generate a fault, are preserved. - For SVE predicated vector loads that are not a First-fault or Non-fault load, all elements in the destination vector registers return an UNKNOWN value, irrespective of any predication, unless the destination register is a vector register that is also used as a base or index register by the instruction, in which case the original value of the register is preserved. - For SVE Non-fault vector loads, an exception is not taken and the ESR_ELx exception syndrome and FAR_ELx and HPFAR_EL2 fault address registers are not updated.
 When a Non-fault memory element access generates a fault or is suppressed for any other reason, the FFR predicate elements starting from that element number, up to and including the highest-numbered element, are set to FALSE.
 Since an FFR predicate element is never set to TRUE by an SVE vector load instruction, the fault indications are cumulative.
-Following execution of an SVE Non-fault vector load, each destination vector element contains either: - If the corresponding FFR element is FALSE and it was an Active element, a CONSTRAINED UNPREDICTABLE choice of either zero, the value read from memory if the memory access for that element did not generate a fault and was not an access to Device memory, or the previous value of that vector element. - If the corresponding FFR element is FALSE and it was an Inactive element, a CONSTRAINED UNPREDICTABLE choice of either zero, or the previous value of that vector element. - If the corresponding FFR element is TRUE and it was an Active element, the value read from memory. - If the corresponding FFR element is TRUE and it was an Inactive element, zero. - For SVE First-fault vector loads, memory accesses due to the First active element are handled in the same way as for SVE predicated vector loads.
-If a memory access due to the First active element does not generate a fault, then the other elements are handled in the same way as for an SVE Non-fault vector load.
+Following execution of an SVE Non-fault vector load, each destination vector element contains one of the following: - If the corresponding FFR element is FALSE and it was an Active element, then each byte of the element has an independently CONSTRAINED UNPREDICTABLE choice of either zero, the previous value of that byte in the destination vector register, or the value read from memory if and only if the access for that byte was not to any type of Device memory, and does not return information that cannot be accessed at the current or a lower level of privilege.